mschuchard/rapid-vaults/README.md

     -t, --tag tag                    Tag file to be used for decryption (GPG: n/a).
     -p, --password password          (optional) Password to be used for encryption or decryption (GPG: required).
     -f, --file-password password.txt (optional) Text file containing a password to be used for encryption or decryption (GPG: required).
+    -b, --binding binding            Output files to support bindings for other software languages.
     --gpgparams                      GPG Key params input file used during generation of keys.
     -o --outdir                      Optional output directory for generated files (default: pwd).
 (GPG: optional)
 ```